No money for retirement what to do now?

 If you are struggling to figure out your money and how much is enough for retirement, you could seek out the help of various financial services.

-You could get a financial coach (like me!) to help guide you through various scenarios and options and then make a plan.
+You could get a financial life planner (like me!) to help guide you through various scenarios and options and then make a plan.

-You could contact a financial advisor to help you chose the right products for you.
+You could contact a financial advisor to help you choose the right products for you.

 Some of the free resources out there are

-Summary: No money for retirement what to do to avoid disaster.
+Summary: No money for retirement UK what to do to avoid disaster.

 Gather your info – you need this to understand where you are now and where you want to be in the future.